 The name “Dwarsgetuigd” means “Square-rigged” and refers not only to ships but also to a certain contrariness for which the people of Nuenen are known and which is described by the Dutch word “dwars”.
 It may look odd to have a shanty choir in a place about 120 km from the sea, but it should be mentioned that about half of our members owns a boat and spends many summer weekends on the seaside.
 Another peculiarity is that we don’t want to be called a choir, so we invented the word “Singery” (in Dutch “Zingerij”) to describe ourselves and our activities.

-Under the able and enthusiastic direction of Horst Rickels the group has built up a repertoire of about 80 shanties and forebitters and has given many performances.
+Under the able and enthusiastic direction of Horst Rickels the group has built up a repertoire of more than 100 shanties and forebitters and has given many performances.
 Our goal is to sing the old shanties, not as a static choir, but adding a bit of drama to recreate the work environment on the old sailing ships in which these shanties were used.
 Since 1 January 2009 Horst is back as our director.
-The Singery is a member of the International Shanty and Sea Song Association and Shanty Nederland, see the Links at the bottom of the page.
+The Singery is a member of Shanty Nederland, see page Contact en Links.

 Our singing is accompanied by an old-fashioned accordion, played by Jan Verlinden who also happens to be an avid collector of literature about the history of sailing.